kohlhofer/Crossings/chapters/chapter-04.md

 The miller glances at him, considers.
 "Henderson's sack needs delivering.
 And the store."
 He jerks his head toward the door.
 "Cart's outside."

-The work is simple but heavy.
-A few sacks wait by the door, each one marked with a name, a weight, a price.
-He loads them with care, mindful of the flour within.
+Each sack waits by the door, marked with a name, a weight, a price.
+He lifts them one by one, muscles tensing against the weight of grain.
 His stomach contracts with emptiness, but his hands remain steady.
 The miller watches, counting, making marks in a ledger with a stub of pencil.

 "Mind the Henderson sack," the miller says.
 "They'll complain either way."